erikkemperman/fined/README.md

    * **extensions**: [string | array | object] : extensions.
    * **cwd**: a base directory of `path` and for finding up.
    * **findUp**: [boolean] : a flag to find up.
+   * **callback**: [function] : a function to be called for each find; it gets a single argument (see return value) and, if the **findUp** option is truthy, it can continue the search up the directories by returning a truthy value.

 #### Return:

-This function returns a plain object which consists of following properties if a file exists otherwise null.
+This function returns its last find, as a plain object having the following properties if a file exists, otherwise null.

    * **path** : an absolute path
    * **extension** : a string or a plain object of extension.